What Not to Flush

 While they aren't likely to get stuck in the pipes right away without other build up, cigarette butts, like prescription drugs, can be harmful to the environment and septic systems.
 Tossing out cigarette butts by flushing them down the toilet also adds to their already expensive cost.
 Each flush takes with it an average of three gallons of water, which can add up with repeated use.

-Grease, Oils & Fats
+Grease, Oils and Fats

 It's worth repeating that cooking fats should never go down any drains in the home, and this includes down the toilet.
 While it may seem that, in its liquid state, cooking grease, oils and fats will not linger in your pipes, they quickly cool and congeal as they make their way through the plumbing.
 It may take some time, but much like an artery in the human body, these fats build up along the walls of the pipes, regardless of how much water follows the oil down the pipes.
-This build up can make it difficult for water to move down the pipes and, eventually, clog it altogether.
+This build-up can make it difficult for water to move down the pipes and, eventually, clog it altogether.

-Even though the build up may take repeated disposal to cause problems with plumbing in the home, it can still cause damage in the sewer systems.
+Even though the build-up may take repeated disposal to cause problems with plumbing in the home, it can still cause damage in the sewer systems.
 While wet wipes and feminine products make up the bulk of the fatbergs, true to their name, they are held together by congealed grease, oils and fats sent down all the pipes in homes around the globe.
-The best way to dispose of these cooking byproducts is scraping it into the trash.
+The best way to dispose of these cooking byproducts is by scraping it into the trash.
 Some people even save clean bacon fat in jars for later reuse.

 There are some cat litter products being marketed as flushable as well but, much like the wet wipes or even more so, it can do substantial damage to the plumbing in a home.
 Clay and sand, which most litter is made up of, can cause damage to the pipes and the granules, like the feminine products and diapers, are designed to absorb moisture and can expand in water up to fifteen times their original size.
 If they do not simply clog the pipes when flushed, they will almost certainly cause damage along the way.

 An even bigger issue occurs when the litter and feline waste makes it to the water supply.
 Cats are possible carriers of a parasite called Toxoplasma gondii, which can be found in their excrement.
 While most individuals who become infected fight off the parasite without symptoms, individuals with compromised immune systems can suffer immediate redness of the eyes, blurry vision and pain.
-Long term, the infection has been linked to mental conditions like obsessive compulsive disorder and schizophrenia.
+Long term, the infection has been linked to mental conditions like obsessive-compulsive disorder and schizophrenia.
 Pregnant women are most at risk, with an infection causing potential brain or eye damage in the fetus.

 Fish or Other Pets